-Since 2003, Music@Menlo’s Arts Administration Internship Program has provided college students and recent college graduates with the opportunity to learn what goes on behind the scenes at an internationally acclaimed music festival.
-Each summer, Music@Menlo hires approximately twenty-five interns to assist with all areas of the organization, including Merchandising, Development, Event Planning and Catering, Patron Services and Ticketing, Publications and Publicity, Production, Audio Recording, Artist Services, Student Services, Operations, and Photography and Videography.
-Music@Menlo interns are integral to the success of the festival.
-They work side-by-side with the festival’s staff and are highly visible members of the Music@Menlo team.
+Since 2003, Music@Menlo’s Arts Management Internship Program has provided college students and recent college graduates with the opportunity to learn what goes on behind the scenes at an internationally acclaimed music festival.
+Each summer, Music@Menlo hires approximately twenty-five interns to assist with all areas of the organization, including Merchandising, Development, Event Planning and Hospitality, Patron Services and Ticketing, Publications and Publicity, Production, Audio Recording, Artist Services, Student Services, Operations, and Photography and Videography.
+Music@Menlo interns work side-by-side with the festival’s staff and are highly visible members of the Music@Menlo team.

 In keeping with Music@Menlo’s mission, a unique component of the internship program is a series of educational seminars on various topics including marketing in the arts, strategic planning for nonprofit organizations, fundraising, and career planning and development.
 While primarily arts-focused, the main themes of these sessions apply across many disciplines.